 While putting off a financial reality check may make sense today, it won’t help improve your present situation – or prepare you for the future.
-By evaluating and adjusting your family’s finances, you’ll feel in better control of your personal economic situation – even when it’s less pretty in the state or nation.
+By evaluating and adjusting your family’s finances (and spouse’s spending habits), you’ll feel in better control of your personal economic situation – even when it’s less pretty in the state or nation.

 1. Be realistic about your budget.
 If you don’t have a written budget, sit down with your monthly bills and figure out what obligations aren’t negotiable (fixed) – mortgage, life insurance, car payments, utilities, etc. – and what costs vary (discretionary) – food, clothing, cable, entertainment.
 Try tracking all your expenses for one month to get a clearer picture of your spending habits.

 2. Save creatively: involve the kids.
 Beyond clipping coupons and shopping for discounts, what can you do?
 Ask your kids; you might be surprised by their solutions.
 Maybe an older child can teach a younger child to play piano instead of paying for lessons.
 Or maybe they really don’t like soccer or band.
 Remember: Just like parents, kids feel more at ease when they’re doing something to help!